rubenwardy/minetest_modding_book/_en/map/objects.md

 This is very useful to get a large amount of variety very cheaply, such as having different skins per-player.

-As shown in the next section, entities can have a default set of properties provided in their definition.
+As shown in the next section, entities can have initial properties provided in their definition.
 The default Player properties are defined in the engine, however, so you'll need to use `set_properties()` in `on_joinplayer` to set the properties for newly